 "Office 39" – Where The Money Comes From

-According to more than a dozen North Korean defectors with first hand experience, the ruling family have set aside a multi-billion dollar fortune thanks to innocuous-sounding shadowy operation known as "Office 39".
+According to more than a dozen North Korean defectors with first hand experience, the ruling family have set aside a multi-billion dollar fortune thanks to an innocuous-sounding shadowy operation known as "Office 39".
 Also referred to as "Room 39", this secretive government network was established in the late 1970s by Kim Jong-Il.
 The entire purpose of Office 39 is to generate and maintain a large foreign currency slush fund for the Supreme Leader of North Korea.

-US officials have long accused Office 39 of being nothing more than a money laundering operation that generates revenue from the sale of illegal arms, drugs (most notably crystal meth and opiates) and counterfeit currency (most notably fake $100 US dollar bills).
+US officials have long accused Office 39 of being nothing more than a money laundering operation that generates revenue from the sale of illegal arms, drugs (most notably crystal meth and opiates) and counterfeit currency (mainly fake $100 US dollar bills).
 Office 39 has also been accused in widespread international insurance fraud and even reportedly owns a chain of restaurants called "Pyongyang" with more than a dozen locations in places like Indonesia, Vietnam, Kuala Lumpur, Beijing and Shanghai.
 The organization controls many of its "legal" businesses through a holding company called the Daesong Group.
-The Daesong Group sells an estimated 10 tons of gold that is sifted from the North Korean rivers and mines each year.
-The gold is then flown toe Vienna or China by private jet and sold off brick by brick.
+The Daesong Group sells an estimated 10 tons of gold that is lifted from the North Korean rivers and mines each year.
+The gold is then flown to Vienna or China by private jet and sold off brick by brick.

 A 2007 report by the United Nations estimated that Office 39 generates $500 million to $1 billion a year from its various criminal enterprises.
 A 2010 report by the US Treasury Department estimated that Office 39 generates several billion illicit dollars every year.
-In March 2013, a joint South Korean and American investigation found as much as $5 billion worth of assets and bank accounts controlled by Kim Jong-un and his family.
+In March 2013, a joint South Korean and American investigation found as much as $5 billion worth of assets and bank accounts controlled by Kim Jong-Un and his family.
 These assets were found in more than 200 foreign bank accounts located throughout the world in countries including Austria, Lichtenstein, Russia, Singapore, China, Switzerland and Luxembourg.
 Many of these accounts are located in China and reportedly contain hundreds of millions of dollars in cold hard cash.

 Aside From Cheese and Chocolate, Where Does The Money Go?

 So there you have it.
 Now you understand why many people consider North Korea to be nothing more than a mafia-like criminal organization.
 A criminal organization that generates billions of dollars per year for fewer than a dozen people.
-A criminal organization that also happens to control a geographic area roughly the size of the state of Pennsylvania.
-A criminal organization that generates its money off the blood of roughly 25 million people who are so starved for nutrition that the average North Korean citizen is now three inches shorter than the average South Korean citizen.
+A criminal organization that also happens to control a geographical area roughly the size of the state of Pennsylvania.
+A criminal organization that generates its money off the blood of roughly 25 million people, who are so starved for nutrition, that the average North Korean citizen is now three inches shorter than the average South Korean citizen.
 Meanwhile, Kim Jong-Un is so fat from eating cheese and chocolate that his ankles are literally giving out under his own bloated weight.
 I'm sure his father and grandfather would be so proud.
 Now if you'll excuse me, for some reason I have a serious hankering for some cake.